ChaoticBrave/VagrantStoryRandomizer/README.md

 https://mega.nz/folder/wFV3CTzQ#NPZK8E4Wy-c_98T4n2DMTQ

 ## Updates
 * This is it my friends, we now have a GUI available for the randomizer!
 It's basic, but it hopefully gets the job done.
-The console version is still available via early versions on the MEGA link.
+The console version is still available via early versions on the MEGA.
 If there are any issues with the GUI, please let me know through the Discord link below.
 ## To Do
 * Make the enemy drops randomizer independent from the enemy randomizer.
 * Randomize enemy stats.